 Of the 25 participants who contributed to the roundtable, attendees included the President of the Rwanda Bar Association, the Rector of the Institute for Legal Practice and Development (ILPD), two representatives from Rwanda Correctional Services (RCS), a representative from the Supreme Court, as well as international development agencies such as the United Nations Development Program, the Swiss Development Cooperation and the Embassy of the Kingdom of the Netherlands, and Civil Society Organizations such as iPeace, Dignity in Detention and RCN Justice and Democracy.

 Participants unanimously acknowledged progress made in Rwanda’s justice sector through the use of technology over the last past years, especially with the recent launch of the Integrated Electronic Case Management System (IECMS) in 2016.
-Talking from a lawyer’s point of view, prof. Didas Kayihura, Rector of ILPD, said “Just after a few months of using IECMS […] our cost at the law firm had reduced by half.”
+Speaking from a lawyer’s point of view, prof. Didas Kayihura, Rector of ILPD, said “Just after a few months of using IECMS […] our cost at the law firm had reduced by half.”
 Hon.
-Minister Jean Philbert Nsengimana underlined that Rwanda needs to continue working towards improvement, as it is by doing this that one achieves its goals: “Becoming a model is not about going around and advertising what you do it is actually doing what you are supposed to do and do it well.”
+Minister Jean Philbert Nsengimana underlined that Rwanda needs to continue working towards improvement, as it is by doing this, that one achieves its goals: “Becoming a model is not about going around and advertising what you do, it is actually doing what you are supposed to do and doing it well.”

 Minister Busingye also echoed this view and said “As my colleague minister told you, I want to see things happening. […] I want to see you trying to deliver something. […] Technology can do many more things. […] So whatever you are doing please keep developing it and get it done.”

 The roundtable also provided a valuable opportunity to discuss the challenges associated to IECMS, to identify areas of improvement and discuss possibilities for improved efficiency and collaboration.